emard/ulx3s/README.md

     kicad ulx3s.pro

 [Schematics](/doc/schematics.pdf) is mostly complete.
-PCB routing is not complete (about 50 routes missing).
+PCB routing is complete, but needs improvement mainly for the power supply.

 3D preview